 My winter break has been lively so far.
-Sadly, I haven’t been soaking up the sun on a beach in a warm vacation, but I have been in touch with the Twin Cities geek community.
-Last Saturday I visited the Source Comics & Games for the first time and I was blown away.
-The Source is gigantic, organized with a welcoming atmosphere.
+Last Saturday I visited Source Comics & Games for the first time and I was blown away.
+The Source is gigantic and organized with a welcoming atmosphere.

 Once I get paid in a week, the Source will be my new place for pursuing comics.
 The huge selection is promising as I’m behind on many issues.
-The only bummer about the Source is the commute.
-Obviously that’s not their fault, but it’s about a half hour drive or more in traffic.
+The only bummer about The Source is the commute.
+Obviously, that’s not their fault, but it’s about a half-hour drive or more in traffic.
 I left early because it started to snow and I’m glad I did considering I was stuck in traffic.
-Despite traffic, The Source is worth the drive and I’m looking forward to my next visit.
+Despite the traffic, The Source is worth the drive and I’m looking forward to my next visit.